jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 ***Self-discipline to make you do what needs to be done.
 Self-control to keep you from doing what you shouldn't.*** ([Tweet it](twitter https://twitter.com/EdLatimore/status/1100114639415857152){: target="_blank" rel="noopener noreferrer"})

-Once you realize that no one controls your life but you, then can you start doing what needs to be done to make your life look like your greatest desires.
-Yes, you will occasionally get lucky and people will give you help, but you determine how your life will turn out.
+Once you realize that no one controls your life but you, then you can start doing what needs to be done to make your life look like your greatest desires.
+Yes, you will occasionally get lucky, and people will give you help, but you determine how your life will turn out.

 ---